NATO Secretary General

 - The Secretary General is NATO's top international civil servant and has three principal roles.

-- He/she chairs all major committees and is responsible for steering discussions, facilitating the decision-making process and ensuring that decisions are implemented.
+- Chair of all major committees, responsible for steering discussions, facilitating the decision-making process and ensuring that decisions are implemented.

-- He/she is at the head of the International Staff, whose role it is to support the Secretary General directly and indirectly.
+- Head of the International Staff, whose role it is to support the Secretary General directly and indirectly.

 - The person is nominated by member governments for an initial period of four years, which can be extended by mutual consent.